cleartonic/no_damage_tracker/readme.md

 ```

 ## Usage
-Splits must be either created in the program or loaded in advance.
+Splits must be either created in the program via the `Create` command, or loaded using the `Load` command.
 Use `Start` command to begin tracking, then use the middle green-outlined box to enter hits per split using the Enter key.
 Pressing Enter without inputting a split will default to 0.
 The `Reset` command will be usable at any time, but using `Reset` after getting a PB will confirm to both save the splits as PB, and confirm if the user would like to save splits to the file.

 Note: Splits should be saved manually for updates, as the program will not check for saving splits upon being closed.
 Anytime a PB is achieved, the save splits dialog should appear anyhow.